psyglyphik/authkeeper/README.md

 **authentication setup:**

-Create a secret signing key consisting of a random series of characters like so:
+Create a secret signing key consisting of a random character string like so:

 	module.exports = {
 		secret: '<secret key goes here>'